Most Common Air Compressor Types

 How Does a Two-Stage Air Compressor Work?

 Air compressors of this type use a system of cylinders that are each different sizes.
 As the air moves from cylinder to cylinder, it is driven through a heat exchanger where the air is cooled.
-This cooling helps make compression easier.
+This cooling helps make compression more efficient.

 Once the air passes through two stages, it is pushed into an additional chamber where it is pressurized for the final time.